OperationCode/operationcode_backend/CONTRIBUTING.md

   * [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

   ### Make (for Windows only)
   Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.
-It is a standard part of the GNU library and is included in most distrubtions of Linux, as well as OSX.
+It is a standard part of the GNU library and is included in most distributions of Linux, as well as OSX.
 Unfortunately, Windows does not have a native make program, so it will need to be installed and added to PATH in order for the command line commands to work.
 You can use the [GNUWin general installation guide](http://gnuwin32.sourceforge.net/install.html) as a general guide on how to install a GNU package and add it to PATH.

   * [Install Make](http://gnuwin32.sourceforge.net/packages/make.htm)